LoomaDesign

 No. It is just as relevant for Shopify PDP refreshes, marketplace listings, catalog cleanup, and agency production workflows.

-The best AI product photo retouching tools do not win because they make dramatic images.
-They win because they make everyday ecommerce images more usable, more consistent, and faster to publish.
+The best AI product photo retouching tools win by making everyday ecommerce images more usable, more consistent, and faster to publish.

 For many teams, that is the highest-leverage image improvement they can make before moving into bigger AI content workflows.